ASCARATHIRA/ASCARATHIRA.github.io/index.md

 # Special Achievements
-Two-time finalist in Qualcomm Innovation Fellowship India (2019 and 2020).
+Two-time finalist in Qualcomm Innovation Fellowship India (2019 and 2020). <br/>

+Received the M.R.
+Mitra Memorial Award (Citation and Gold Medal) from the Alumni Association of NCE Bengal and Jadavpur University based on academic performance in the B.E.
+(CSE) program. <br/>

+Received the TCS Award (Citation and Gold Medal) for Best Software Project in the B.E.
+(CSE) program.

 # Consolidated list of publications